tinacms/tinacms-site/content/blog/add-and-delete-files.md

 ## Step 1: Set-up a content-creator plugin

 Okay, let’s get into it.
-In this step we are going to creatively create a `content-creator` plugin 👩‍🎨.
-There are different plugins creating markdown or JSON files.
-We’ll go with markdown in this example.
-Feel free to read more on using the `JsonCreatorPlugin` in the documentation.
+In this step we are going to create a `content-creator` plugin 👩‍🎨.

+There are different plugins for creating new markdown or JSON files.
+In this tutorial, we'll use `RemarkCreatorPlugin` for markdown files.
+Feel free to read about the `JsonCreatorPlugin` in the [documentation](https://tinacms.org/docs/gatsby/creating-new-files#1-add-content-creator-plugin).

 Head to the component file where you want to add this plugin.
 This example will use the `Layout` component.
 This way, **the ability to create new posts is always available to the editor.**

+The example below shows how to create an instance of a `RemarkCreatorPlugin`.
+The basic information the plugin needs is a label, filename, and fields array.

 ``` javascript